ComplexityBiosystems/wealth_condensation/README.md

 ### Model

 In the continuum version of the model, we consider a random interaction network schematized by an adjaciency matrix $$A^0_{ij}=A^0_{ji}$$.
-The random network is constructed assigning a probality $$p=c/N$$ for a link to be present.
+The random network is a regular random graph of degree $c$ but other choices are possible.

 he equations of the model are the following for individuals: